• Use Cases

 Business impact, not just API plumbing

-If the right team sees the cancellation immediately, you have a chance to recover the account or at least understand the churn reason while context is still fresh.
+If the right team sees the cancellation immediately, they have a chance to recover the account or at least capture the reason while the context is still fresh.

-Slack needs a human alert, Salesforce needs structured revenue fields, and Intercom needs segmentation.
-Routing one event cleanly keeps those views consistent.
+Slack wants a human alert, Salesforce wants structured revenue fields, and Intercom wants segmentation.
+Routing one event cleanly keeps those views consistent inside each workspace.

 Cancellation routing should not be a black box.
-Meshes makes it clear which downstream system received the signal and which one needs attention.
+Meshes makes it clear per workspace which downstream system received the signal and which one needs attention.

 Related